College of Education and Behavioral Sciences

 Within the College, undergraduate, graduate, and professional doctoral programs are offered in educational leadership, school counseling, mental health counseling, marriage, couple and family counseling, student affairs, educational administration, elementary education, gifted studies, middle grades education, secondary education, science and mathematics education, environmental education, interdisciplinary early childhood education, special education, library/informatics and technology, literacy education, adult education, military science and leadership, organizational leadership, interdisciplinary studies, workforce administration, general psychology, clinical psychology, and school psychology.
 The College’s programs are designed to prepare graduates for roles as teachers and school leaders, as well as for roles in business, clinical agencies, government, and industry.
 In conjunction with the ROTC program, the College provides well-educated commissioned officers to serve in the Regular Army, the Army National Guard, and the U.S. Army Reserves.

 Baccalaureate programs (undergraduate majors and minors) in these areas are described in this catalog, while information about master’s, education specialist, and doctoral degree programs are provided in the Graduate catalog.
-Those interested in any of these programs should contact the head of the appropriate department or the College of Education and Behavioral Sciences Dean’s Office.
+Those interested in any of these programs should contact the chair of the appropriate department or the College of Education and Behavioral Sciences Dean’s Office.
 In addition, information about each department and program may be found on the College’s website: http://www.wku.edu/cebs.

 Teacher Education Programs